UriNeri/ColabScan/README.md

 ### Closing remarks
 I've decided to make this upon hearing from more and more wet-lab researchers that they keep missing the viruses in their samples if they are only using the tool that is the easiest to use "off the shelf".
 Giving way to a single tool/approach to monopolise a research niche is (IMO) dangerous.
-It can make other tools/approaches results be considered by default less reliable just because of lower adoption rate (and not on scientific content grounds).
+It can make other tools/approaches results' to be considered by default as less reliable just because of their lower adoption rate (and not because of actual scientific content grounds).
 The final nail in the coffin for making this was that I was standing in front of a poster presented by an extremely talented experimentalist (that is also familiar with bioinfo!) who sequenced her dsRNA extractions and shared that the off-the-shelf tool didn’t identify half or so of the sequences she can *experimentally demonstrate* are de-facto viruses, while running an HMM based method was able to help (even though only one such alternative approach was tested..)